Home » Holidays Seasonal » Dollar Tree Christmas Village Update with Paint

 Christmas village church after

-I love how the small plastic Christmas Village pieces turned out using my Super Finish Max paint sprayer.
+I love the way the small plastic pieces turned out using my Super Finish Max paint sprayer.

 Using Natural Elements with Christmas Village Decor